VIDA-NYU/reprozip/docs/source/unpacking-use.rst

 the experiment requires dependencies not originally packed (i.e.: that cannot be found in the *.rpz* package), the reproduction may fail.

+As an alternative, users may use a single **script** during the packing step to execute multiple execution paths of the experiment.
+In this way, all the different execution paths are captured and can be successfully reproduced by *reprounzip*.

 Non-Deterministic Experiments
 +++++++++++++++++++++++++++++